-My recipe is 1 tbsp apple cider vinegar to 1 cup water.
+My recipe is 1 tbsp herb-infused apple cider vinegar to 4 cups water.
 I mix up 4 cups of the rinse in a large bowl and take it into the shower with me.
-Then after the first rinse, I dip my hair into it, squish the mounds of hair around, pour the rest over my head and rinse it all out.
+Then after the first rinse, I dip my hair into it, squish the mounds of hair around, pour the rest over my head. and rinse it all out.

 On a normal day, I don’t do anything to my hair other than wash and rinse.
 As long as I smooth down the shafts of my hair, and keep a healthy diet, my hair follicles produce enough oils to keep my hair happy and healthy.
 But with such long hair, it sometimes needs some extra moisturizing (which is what conditioners too).

 Once a week I use a conditioner bar.
 Similar to a shampoo bar, the conditioner bar is a natural alternative to traditional conditioners (and uses a lot less packaging).
 To use, you just glide the bar over your hair, massage in, then rinse after a few minutes.